Graduate Student Spotlight: Michelle Marji

 Please describe your research in a way an elementary school student might understand.

-I study the experiences of Black Americans in public outdoor parks and whether, on average, stereotypes are related to their sense of belonging and their experiences of relaxation or stress in parks.
+I work with communities and local leaders to learn about the experiences of Black Americans in public parks.
+We look at whether, on average, stereotypes are related to feelings of belonging and experiences of relaxation or stress in parks.
+The goal of this work is to help people learn how to make parks fair, welcoming, and fun.

 What inspired you to pursue that research?

-Outdoor parks and other public outdoor spaces never have been equally accessible to people across racial groups in the United States.
+Outdoor parks and other public outdoor spaces have never been equally accessible to people across racial groups in the United States.
 Historical and modern-day exclusion, segregation, and gentrification have perpetuated inequalities such that Black Americans are three times as likely as White Americans to live in nature-deprived spaces (CAP, 2017).
-I experienced a lack of diversity first-hand during my time rock climbing across national and state parks in the southwest.
+During my time climbing in national and state parks in the Southwest, I learned about these issues firsthand and connected with groups like Brown Girls Climb, the AZ Women’s Climbing Coalition, Phoenix Rock Gym, and many incredible artists and activists.
+We created events to disrupt inequitable climbing experiences.
+Those moments stuck with me and inspired the research I do now.

 What are your hobbies outside of school?

-I enjoy dancing, baking, and spending time with friends.
+I enjoy dancing, rock climbing, baking, and spending time with friends and family.

 What are your favorite places or things to do in Madison?